-The Society of the Sacred Mission (Europe) is committed to protecting and respecting your privacy.
-For the purposes of the General Data Protection Regulations (GDPR) and any subsequent UK legislation covering data protection the Data Controller is The Society of the Sacred Mission (Europe).
+The Society of the Sacred Mission is committed to protecting and respecting your privacy.
+For the purposes of the General Data Protection Regulations (GDPR), and any subsequent UK legislation covering data protection, the Data Controller is The Society of the Sacred Mission.

 This Policy sets out why we collect personal information about individuals and how we use that information.
 It explains the legal basis for this and the rights you have over the way your information is used.

-This Policy covers The Society of the Sacred Mission (Europe) and its subsidiaries: St Antony’s Priory and St Michael’s Priory in relation to the collection and use of the information you give us.
+This Policy covers The Society of the Sacred Mission and its subsidiary, St Antony’s Priory, in relation to the collection and use of the information you give us.
 We may change this Policy from time to time.
 If we make any significant changes we will advertise this on the website or contact you directly with the information.
 Please check this page occasionally to make sure you are happy with any changes.

-If you have any questions about this Policy or concerning your personal information, please contact the Administrator at firstname.lastname@example.org or by post to:
+If you have any questions about this Policy or concerning your personal information, please contact:

 What type of personal information we collect